auralshin/bitfarm/README.md

-# Video Explanation of Cmntracts
+# Video Explanation of Contracts

 [link](https://youtu.be/NmXlGfjIXCM)